 Acceptance brings me peace and freedom.

-After posting that response, I pondered about whether acceptance was just a state of resigning myself to living with the shackles of my chronic disease.
+After posting my response, I pondered about whether acceptance was just a state of resigning myself to living with the shackles of my chronic disease.
 Or was it more than that?

 I feel it’s more.
 To me the word resignation had a defeatist air about it.